mantidproject/mantid/dev-docs/source/CondaPackageManager.rst

 The other solution we considered was installing our pip dependencies downstream within our DAaaS workspace configuration repository.
 We decided against this because it feels like bad practise to have a formalised way of installing dependencies of a software in a way which is completely detached.
 The prevailing message is
 this: please only use Conda packages.
+We provide :ref:`pip install instructions <pip-install-ref>` for users if they would like to take the risk.